 This is my semester project for Japanese 301.
 The first video is the finished product in Japanese, the second video contains an English dub, and the third is my rough draft, complete with grammar errors.
 Enjoy!

 Wow, is it already the end of the decade?
-It seems like such a short time that I have been covering the games of the 1970s, though a part of that may have to do with me starting in 1978 and then (much) later going back to fill in the previous games.
-Whoops.
-Silly me.
-Silly, silly 2011 version of me.
+It seems like such a short time that I have been covering the games of the 1970s, although a contributing factor may have been me covering only a few games from the whole decade.
 Well, at any rate we can take a look back now and see what has led us to this point.
 As we welcome the 1980s let’s appreciate the triumphs and (it is hoped) learn from the failures that came to pass.

 It wasn’t the first game ever made, but it has arguably been the most influential.
 Meet Pong, the first game of the Atari company.
 Founded by Ampex engineers Nolan Bushnell and Ted Dabney in 1972, Atari’s name was taken from a move in the game of Go (the loose equivalent of “atari” would be “check” in chess).
 Bushnell’s and Dabney’s previous game, Computer Space, was a commercial failure, being too difficult and dense for the average gamer to enjoy.
 Bushnell though that the next big hit would be something just as complex.
 What happened was the opposite.
-Read more after the jump.

 Welcome to Games Appreciation!
 All are welcome here, especially those of you who don’t play video games or are unfamiliar with them.
 Before I start talking about Oregon Trail two paragraphs down, I’d like to explain exactly why I’m running this feature.
 Well, obviously, I love video games.
 Let’s get that one out of the way.
 But secondly, I want to share this medium with other people.
 When someone says “I don’t play video games,” or “I only play flash games online,” my heart sinks a little.
 There are so many wonderful moments in games that touched me over the years, from the aria in Final Fantasy VI, to the childhood scene in To the Moon.
-There were many things that haunted me, such as Doug Rattman’s horrible life in Portal, moments that made my cry (the ending of The Walking Dead), moments that made me question why I was doing what I was doing (the entirety of Shadow of the Colossus) and more.
+There were many things that haunted me, such as Doug Rattman’s horrible life in Portal, moments that made me cry (the ending of The Walking Dead), moments that made me question why I was doing what I was doing (the entirety of Shadow of the Colossus) and more.